-- 93797 Physician services for outpatient cardiac rehabilitation; without continuous ECG monitoring (per session) - 93798 with continuous ECG monitoring (per session) - 95990 Refilling and maintenance of implantable pump or reservoir for drug delivery, spinal (intrathecal, epidural) or brain (intraventricular), includes electronic analysis of pump, when performed - 96040 Medical genetics and genetic counseling services, each 30 minutes face-to-face with patient/family - 97542# Wheelchair management (eg, assessment, fitting, training), each 15 minutes (up to a maximum of 2 hours) - 98960 Education and training for patient self-management by a qualified, non physician health care professional using a standardized curriculum, face-to-face with the patient (could include caregiver/family) each 30 minutes; individual patient - 98961 2-4 patients - 98962 5-8 patients - 99050 Services provided in the office at times other than regularly scheduled office hours, or days when the office is normally closed (eg, holidays, Saturday or Sunday), in addition to basic service - 99051 Service(s) provided in the office during regularly scheduled evening, weekend, or holiday office hours, in addition to basic service - 99070 Supplies and materials (except spectacles), provided by the physician over and above those usually included with the office visit or other services rendered (List drugs, trays, supplies, or materials provided) - 99170 Anogenital examination, magnified in childhood for suspected trauma, including image recording when performed - 99188 Application of topical fluoride varnish by a physician or other qualified

-- health care professional - G0108 Diabetes outpatient self-management training services, individual, per 30 minutes - G0109 group session (2 or more), per 30 minutes - G0372 Physician service required to establish and document the need for a power mobility device - G8431 Screening for clinical depression is documented as being positive and a follow-up plan is documented - G8510 Screening for clinical depression is documented as being negative, a follow-up plan is not required - H0049 Alcohol and/or drug screening - H0050 Alcohol and/or drug services, brief intervention, per 15 minutes - S9445 Patient education, not otherwise classified, non-physician provider, individual, per session.
+- 93797 Physician services for outpatient cardiac rehabilitation; without continuous ECG monitoring (per session) - 93798 with continuous ECG monitoring (per session)

+- 95990 Refilling and maintenance of implantable pump or reservoir for drug delivery, spinal (intrathecal, epidural) or brain (intraventricular), includes electronic analysis of pump, when performed - 96040 Medical genetics and genetic counseling services, each 30 minutes face-to-face with patient/family - 97542# Wheelchair management (eg, assessment, fitting, training), each 15 minutes (up to a maximum of 2 hours) - 98960 Education and training for patient self-management by a qualified, non physician health care professional using a standardized curriculum, face-to-face with the patient (could include caregiver/family) each 30 minutes; individual patient - 98961 2-4 patients - 98962 5-8 patients - 99050 Services provided in the office at times other than regularly scheduled office hours, or days when the office is normally closed (eg, holidays, Saturday or Sunday), in addition to basic service - 99051 Service(s) provided in the office during regularly scheduled evening, weekend, or holiday office hours, in addition to basic service - 99070 Supplies and materials (except spectacles), provided by the physician over and above those usually included with the office visit or other services rendered (List drugs, trays, supplies, or materials provided) - 99091 Collection and interpretation of physiologic data (eg, ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to to the physician or other qualified healthcare professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes of time, each 30 days - 99170 Anogenital examination, magnified in childhood for suspected trauma, including image recording when performed - 99188 Application of topical fluoride varnish by a physician or other qualified health care professional - G0108 Diabetes outpatient self-management training services, individual, per 30 minutes G0109 group session (2 or more), per 30 minutes - G0372 Physician service required to establish and document the need for a power mobility device - G8431 Screening for clinical depression is documented as being positive and a follow-up plan is documented - G8510 Screening for clinical depression is documented as being negative, a follow-up plan is not required - H0049 Alcohol and/or drug screening - H0050 Alcohol and/or drug services, brief intervention, per 15 minutes - Q3014 Telehealth originating site facility fee - S9445 Patient education, not otherwise classified, non-physician provider, individual, per session.
 (The initial lactation counseling session should be a minimum of 45 minutes.
-Follow up session(s) should be a minimum of 30 minutes.) - Patient education, not otherwise classified, non-physician provider, individual, per session.
+Follow up session(s) should be a minimum of 30 minutes.)

+S9446 Patient education, not otherwise classified, non-physician provider, individual, per session.
 (The initial lactation counseling session should be a minimum of 45 minutes.
 Follow up session(s) should be a minimum of 30 minutes.)